Arc9067/half-btc-website/README.md

-# Dogeai Official Website
+# half btc Official Website

-This is a readme file for dogeai Official Coin
+This is a readme file for half btc Official Coin

 ## Technologies used